Try Again — Differently

 How is the next cycle different from the last one?

-The next cycle is guided by your previous response.
-This may include changes to medication, timing, or clinical strategy, depending on what your cycle showed.
+The next cycle is guided by your previous response, including adjustments in medication, timing, or clinical strategy.

 Do I always need to change something before trying again?

 Not always.
-Sometimes the best approach is to continue with the same plan.
-The difference is that this decision is now based on your response, not a standard protocol.
+Sometimes the right decision is to continue with the same plan, but now based on evidence from your own cycle.

 Can small changes really make a difference?

 Yes.
-Even small adjustments in protocol or timing can influence egg development, fertilisation, and embryo quality when applied for the right reasons.
+Small, targeted adjustments can influence embryo development and overall outcomes when applied for the right reasons.

 What if my last cycle produced very few or no embryos?